Horse missing after competition at Agricenter

 He said his concern continues to grow.

-“She got out and that rain set in and the snow set in and their outside horses.
+“She got out and that rain set in and the snow set in and they’re outside horses.
 They’re out every now and then but most of the time we keep them up in the barn,” Osborn said.
 “I mean, she hadn’t ate in probably three days.
 There’s some water and grass out there but just like people they can get hypothermia.
 They can get hurt.”

 Thankfully, Osborn found some positive signs Monday indicating to him Evelyn wasn’t taken.